 CURRENTLY CLOSED: Sunderland’s Glorious Glass – 1st Floor

 Glassmaking in Sunderland has its origins in Anglo-Saxon times when the monks of St Peter’s monastery at Monkwearmouth created coloured glass windows, more than 1300 years ago.

 This glittering display features many objects made during the last 300 years when the glassmaking industry was at its peak.
 See many fine examples of 18th and early 19th century glass including a collection of rummers, friggers, cut and engraved glass and pressed glass.

-20th Century Sunderland –
+CURRENTLY CLOSED: 20th Century Sunderland –

 In this gallery one hundred years of the history of Sunderland is seen through the eyes of women.
 Watch four characters come to life in the video presentations, then experience their surroundings for yourself in four atmospheric room sets.

 Explore the themes of seaside, fashion, diet, cost of living, public entertainment and housing over the century.
 Find out how politics, convention and fashion have shaped and changed all of our lives.

 The rocks beneath our feet are full of stories of the past.
 They tell us how Sunderland was once a place of steaming swamps, how it became a baking desert and then a tropical reef.